meeb/gateaux/README.md

 3. Value tuple members are fixed, a value of 3 elements must always contain 3 values
 3. Validation is strict, if you define a field as a StringField you cannot store bytes in it etc. Types must match
-4. All calls to `gateaux` methods are expected to be made within a FoundationDB transaciton, with the transaction as the first argument
-5. While possible to support multiple data types, such as cast int(1) to str('1') if an integer is provided to a StringField, by choice typing is enforced and this will raise an exception
+4. While possible to support multiple data types, such as cast int(1) to str('1') if an integer is provided to a StringField, by design typing is enforced and this will raise an exception
-6. You should not use direct binary data with FoundationDB while using `gateaux`, always use tuples of other types
+5. You should not use direct binary data with FoundationDB while using `gateaux`, always use tuples of other types, `tr[b'key'] = b'value` is incompatible with `gateaux`, but `tr[(b'key',)] = (b'value',)` is compatible.

 `gateaux` conforms to the same idea of `fdb.tuple` such that packing then unpacking a tuple should always result in the same original tuple of data.